 Finally, there's a new villain for this fourth Thor movie.
 That's Gorr the God Butcher, played by Christian Bale.
 The character was introduced in a Marvel Comics storyline in 2013, so he's relatively new to the Marvel landscape.
 Gorr is a disillusioned being from a harsh planet who feels betrayed by the indifference of the gods.
 We don't know exactly how Thor and the Guardians will encounter him, but as the God of Thunder, it's pretty easy to see how Thor will become the target of Gorr's ire.

-All images courtesy of Marvel Studios and Marvel Comics.
+All images courtesy of Marvel Studios.

 Colin Farrell and Brendan Gleeson Reunite for The Banshees of Inisherin